Probing the large-scale magnetic field inside the Sun from three decades of observed surface magnetograms

-In the 3D dynamo model \citep{HCM17, HM18}, the BL mechanism has been modeled by depositing bipolar magnetic regions sporadically yet systematically on the surface in the same longitudes and latitudes where dynamo-generated toroidal field becomes unstable for buoyancy at the tachocline \citep{HCM17}.
-The dispersion and migration of sunspot fields under the action of turbulent diffusion, differential rotation, and meridional flow towards the pole generate the poloidal field \citep{Bab61}.
+The first development of a 3D kinematic dynamo model using a sophisticated buoyancy algorithm was performed by \citet{Yeates13}.
+They have calibrated their initial flux tube parameters with the observed distribution of BMRs and implemented them in simulating the global cycle.
+By coupling a 2D dynamo model and 2D surface flux transport model, \citet{Lemerle_2015ApJ} and \citet{Lemerle_2017ApJ} developed a hybrid model to simulate the global solar cycle as well as detailed surface flux transport.
+At the same time, \citet{Miesch_Dikpati_2014, Miesch_Teweldebirhan_2016} and \citet{HCM17} started developing the 3D dynamo model STABLE with spot deposition based on dynamo generated toroidal field but without explicit flux emergence, as they argued that the rising flux tube needs to be disconnected from the parent flux tube for sunspot stability and observed surface evolution \citep{Rempel2006, Whitbread2019}.
 This model can successfully reproduce the major features of the solar cycle, for example, 11-year periodicity, equatorward migration of sunspots, and polarity reversal.
 However, the realism of surface magnetic flux transport and polar field is far from the observations.
 This is because while modelling the BL mechanism, sunspots are modelled as two bipolar circular Gaussian patches and artificially suppressed in the higher latitudes.